-March 18th to April 8th (anticipated)
+March 18th to mid-May (anticipated)

 Drilling work at Dougall Park is now complete and park restoration is underway.
 In addition to clearing stockpiled earth and restoring grass in trampled areas, several improvements are scheduled, including:

 - Replacing practice cage with grass (see green rectangle on graphic)

 - Installation of a picnic table and bench